 If you are injured in a car accident caused by a negligent government employee, (a negligent bus driver or a government employee), you do not have much time to file a personal injury claim.
 The law only provides victims in this situation six months to initiate the claim against the responsible government entity.

 Do not wait!
 Filing a personal injury lawsuit after the statute of limitations, usually results in a defendant will usually ask the court to dismiss the lawsuit.
 Judges are inclined to dismiss the case in this instance.
 This means the defendant can no longer be held liable for the harm they have caused and you will no longer be able to recover compensation for the damages you have suffered.

 CONTACT A PERSONAL INJURY ATTORNEY, CONTACT KJT LAW GROUP

 Have you been injured in a car accident?
 As you focus on your physical and emotional recovery, working with a professional who understands the complexities associated with car accidents will improve the chances of you receiving your rightful compensation.
-Let the professionals at KJT LAW GROUP help.
+Let the Los Angeles personal injury attorneys at KJT LAW GROUP help.
 Call us at (818) 507-8525 or contact us for a free consultation.
 We will go over all the facts of your case and recommend the best ways to move forward.